Spin Liquid Landscapes in the Kagome Lattice: A Variational Monte Carlo Study of the Chiral Heisenberg Model and Experimental Signatures

+We performed VMC calculations on a finite lattice with $N = 3 \times 12 \times 12$ sites and obtained the phase diagram shown in Fig.~\ref{fig:KagomeLattice}(b).
+We repeated the calculations at selected parameter points for $N = 3 \times n \times n$ sites, with $n = 4, 8, 12, 16$.
+In all cases, the CSL consistently emerged as the lowest-energy state within the set of variational states considered, indicating that the phase diagram is robust against finite-size effects.

+The finite-size mean-field spectrum depends on gauge fluxes $(\theta, \phi)$, which can induce Fermi-level degeneracies and render the half-filled ground state $\ket{\Psi_{\text{MF}}}$ ambiguous.
+We addressed this using twisted boundary conditions, which shift the momentum grid but break $C_6$ symmetry, causing the Gutzwiller-projected wave function to break $C_6$ likewise and bias observables such as spin correlations.
+We recovered symmetry by superposing projected states related by point-group operations (see Appendix A).

 \textit{Phase diagram---} In the absence of chiral term ($J_{\chi} = 0$), the time-reversal invariant SL[$0$, $0$, $\pi$] state minimizes the energy for small $J_{d} < J_{d}^{c} \approx 0.25 \sim 0.3$.
-The spinon band structure features two Dirac cones within the reduced Brillouin zone and goes under the name ``Dirac spin liquid'' (DSL) \cite{PhysRevLett.98.117205, PhysRevB.87.060405, PhysRevB.89.020407, PhysRevB.77.224413}.
-The Dirac cones in the mean-field spectrum are protected by $\sigma_d$~\cite{PhysRevB.93.094437}.
-Despite the unit cell doubling caused by the $\pi$ flux, the projective symmetry group restores the full translational and $D_{6h}$ point group symmetries of the kagome lattice.
+The spinon band structure features two Dirac cones within the reduced Brillouin zone, hence the name ``Dirac spin liquid'' (DSL) \cite{PhysRevLett.98.117205, PhysRevB.87.060405, PhysRevB.89.020407, PhysRevB.77.224413}.
+These cones are protected by the mirror symmetry $\sigma_d$~\cite{PhysRevB.93.094437}.
+Although the $\pi$ flux doubles the unit cell, the projective symmetry group restores the full translational and $D_{6h}$ point group symmetries of the kagome lattice.

 As $J_{d}$ increases above the critical value $J_{d}^{c}$, the system stabilizes a state that spontaneously breaks the time-reversal symmetry, the CSL with the flux pattern labeled by SL[$\theta$, $\theta$, $\pi - 2\theta$].
-Since this flux pattern also breaks the $\sigma_d$ symmetry that protects the Dirac cones, a gap opens inside the bulk, and the bands get finite Chern numbers.
-This state, known as the gapped chiral spin liquid (gapped CSL), is an analog of fractional quantum Hall state with the filling factor $\nu = 1/2$~\cite{Gong2014, PhysRevB.91.041124}.
+Since this flux pattern also breaks the $\sigma_d$ symmetry that protects the Dirac cones, a gap opens inside the bulk, giving the bands finite Chern numbers.
+This state, known as the gapped chiral spin liquid (gapped CSL), is analogous to a fractional quantum Hall state with filling factor $\nu = 1/2$~\cite{Gong2014, PhysRevB.91.041124}.